lapizote/school-notes/Humanities/SOCSC12/Module 5.md

 - "Imposition of a new reality through religion, education, and the assimilation process, situating the native into two spheres of power (Aguilar Jr., 1998) and the Labyrinth of Solitude (Paz, 1950)."
 - The only way for the colonized to survive is to assimilate
 	- Syncretization, folk catholicism
-- In Philippine history, just like in Latin America, the Spanish government imposed a hierarchical system where the Peninsulares (Spain born Spaniards) are on the top while the Indio and Negrito are on the bottom.
+- In Philippine history, just like in Latin America, the Spanish government imposed a hierarchical system where the Peninsulares (Spain born z) are on the top while the Indio and Negrito are on the bottom.
 - The hierarchy influenced both politics and social life.
 - Racist distribution of work
 	- Polo y servicio recruited Filipino men